MediaHound/CoreHound/README.md

 Property | Description
 -------- | -------------
-mhid | The globally unique identifier of the object name | A user-displayable name of the object objectDescription | A user-displayable description of the object createdDate | When the object was created in the graph
+mhid | The globally unique identifier of the object altId | A slug-like globally unique alternate identifier of the object name | A user-displayable name of the object objectDescription | A user-displayable description of the object createdDate | When the object was created in the graph